evgenyb/aks-workshops/02-aks-advanced-configuration/labs/lab-04/readme.md

 aks-systempool-27376456-vmss000000   Ready    agent   3d12h   v1.19.7
 aks-workload-27376456-vmss000000     Ready    agent   12m     v1.19.6

 # Get list of nodes and show labels.
-Check that agentpool label contain the name of the pool.
+Note that agentpool label contains the name of the pool.
 kubectl get nodes --show-labels

 # Get all nodes from the workload pool